-You can also cook chicken wings or a whole chicken souvla but we will show you how to do chicken in another one of our delicious Cyprus recipes.
+You can also cook lamb, chicken wings or a whole chicken souvla but we will show you how to do these in another one of our delicious Cyprus recipes.

 Preparation time 20-30 minutes (plus a 3-4 hours to marinade)

-- Large pieces of good quality lamb or pork shoulder on the bone ( these should be about the size of your fist, ask your butcher if you are unsure how to cut it)
+- Large pieces of good quality pork shoulder on the bone ( these should be about the size of your fist, ask your butcher if you are unsure how to cut it)

 - Extra Virgin Greek Olive Oil - enough to lightly coat all of the meat.